RittgerLabGroup/SPIRES_2025_0_1/docs/source/user_guide/output_netcdf.md

 The .cdl template can be edited with any text editor to add variables or properties.

-The .nc sample file is generated from the .cdl on a node of the supercomputer with:
+The .nc sample file is generated from the .cdl on a compute node with:
 ```
 ml nco/4.8.1;
 cdlFilePath=${espDevProjectDir}/tbx/template/outputnetcdf.v03.cdl